Traffic Counts: 4 Traffic Statistics You Should Rethink

 As a traffic engineer or road manager, you are aware that a number of variables influence infrastructure design and use.
 However, you might not have realised that additional KPI’s like the gap acceptance, real traveling speed, and vehicle classes, are available in every MetroCount dataset.
 Don’t worry, you’re not the only one!

 In the industry, we often refer to ‘traffic monitoring’ as ‘traffic counting’ with ‘traffic counters’.
 This nomenclature may be to blame for a limited perception of the scope of traffic data analysis.
-Nonetheless, the technology has evolved and it might be time to rethink what data you use to effectively manage your roads.
+It might be time to rethink the data we consider for effective road analysis.

 1. The 85th Percentile Speed

-While the average driving speed is easy to measure in MTE, the 85th percentile speed value is really what you’re after.
-This metric measures how the road is being used, highlighting speed limits that don’t match road design.
+While the average driving speed is an obvious metric, the 85th percentile speed is really what you’re after.
+This value measures how the road usage, highlighting speed limits that don’t match road design.

 The 85th percentile speed is the pace adopted by reasonable drivers on a particular road.
 Also called the ‘operating speed‘, this parameter is used as a benchmark for road design.